RedAngel121/NytePack/README.md

   - Baubely Heart Cans Vending Machines:
     - Amulet can be purchased for 1 copper / maybe Earned with Easy Gateways?
     - Wither Bones can be earned with gateways and natural mob spawns
-    - red can = 5 wither bones
+    - red can = 5 wither bones and a copper coin
     - yellow can = 5 red cans and an iron coin
     - green can = 5 yellow cans and a gold coin
     - blue can = 5 green cans and an emerald coin